jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 dependency control system, it has a way of making tools/libraries/frameworks interact, it has a community, it has a way of dealing with people.

 Don't pick languages just 'cause they easier to use.
+Always remember that you may approve the syntax of a language for being that easy, but you're also enabling the way maintainers deal with the community by choosing that language.

 ### Sometimes, it's better to let the application crash than do nothing